 The Research & Development Quality unit applies a risk-based identification strategy to determine areas that need to be audited.
 Quality assurance audits are performed internally within Healthcare R&D (for example, process audits) and externally (for example, at vendors’ sites and investigational sites).
 We respond immediately to observations during audits by investigating their root causes and, according to their criticality, defining and implementing corrective and preventive actions to improve processes, prevent reoccurrence of irregularities and ensure compliance.

 A hybrid auditing approach combining remote and on-site audits was successfully implemented and most of the audits of the Annual Audit Plan 2022 were completed as planned.

 Conducting clinical studies responsibly

 Every clinical study follows defined procedures to ensure it is conducted to the highest quality standards in line with good working practices (GxP) for the development and manufacturing of drugs, the ethical principles of the Declaration of Helsinki and other international guidelines and regulations.
-In 2021, regulatory authority inspections did not unveil significant issues which had any impact on patient rights, patient safety, or the data integrity of a study.
+In 2022, regulatory authority inspections did not unveil issues which had a significant impact on patient rights, patient safety, or the data integrity of a study.